abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/README.md

 [![GitHub issues](https://img.shields.io/github/issues/abhimehro/Hydrograph-Versus-Seatek-Sensors-Project)](https://github.com/abhimehro/Hydrograph-Versus-Seatek-Sensors-Project/issues)

-This project analyzes and visualizes data from Seatek sensors in relation to hydrograph measurements across various River Miles (RMs) along a river system.
+This project aims to visualize and analyze Seatek sensor data against hydrograph data for different river miles and years.

 ## Project Overview

-The project consists of three main components:
+The project consists of one main component:

-1. **Data Loader**: Extracts data from Excel files and aggregates it into a single CSV file.
-2. **Data Processor**: Cleans and processes the data to generate meaningful insights.
-3. **Visualizer**: Creates visualizations to compare sensor data with hydrograph measurements.
+1.**Visualizer**: Creates visualizations to compare sensor data with hydrograph measurements.
    The project processes data for multiple River Miles, each with a varying number of sensors, and generates charts comparing sensor data with hydrograph measurements over a 20-year period.

 ## Project Structure

 Hydrograph-Versus-Seatek-Sensors-Project/
-├── data/
+data/
-│ ├── raw/ # Original Excel files
-│ └── processed/ # Processed CSV files
+Hydrograph_Seatek_Data.xlsx
+Data_Summary.csv
-├── scripts/
+scripts/
-│ ├── main.py
-│ ├── data_loader.py
-│ ├── data_processor.py
-│ └── visualizer.py
+visualizer.py
-├── output/
+output/

-│ └── charts/ # Generated chart images
-├── tests/
-│ └── test_data_processor.py
-├── docs/
-├── .gitignore
-├── README.md
-├── requirements.txt
-└── config.yaml
+## Data
+The raw data is stored in the data folder.
+The Data_Summary.csv file provides a summary of the data, including the river mile, number of sensors, and start and end years.

+## Scripts
+The scripts folder contains the visualizer.py script, which is used to generate the charts.

+## Output
+The generated charts are saved in the output folder.

+## Dynamic Data Handling
+The code is designed to handle data dynamically.
+It uses the Data_Summary.csv file to guide the processing of different river miles and their respective sensors.
+This allows the code to adapt to new data files and sensor configurations as they become available.

+The code also includes checks for missing data and skips chart generation for empty datasets.

 ## Setup